-Event Description best-operator.are This script will scan for operators on startup and choose the one with the best signal candump.are This script can be used to receive CAN messages config-summary.are This script shows a summary of the currently running configuration. dio-monitor.are This script monitors the DIO ports and sends a SMS to the specified phone number. dio-server.are This script implements a TCP server which can be used to control the DIO ports. dio.are This script can be used to set a digital output port. dynamic-operator.are This script will scan Mobile2 and dial the appropriate SIM on Mobile1 email-to-sms.are This script implements a lightweight SMTP server which is able to receive mail and forward them as SMS to a phone number. etherwake.are This script can be used to wake up a sleeping host (WakeOn-Lan) gps-broadcast.are This script sends the local GPS NMEA stream to a remote UDP server (incl. device identity). gps-monitor.are A script for activating WLAN as soon as GPS position (lat,lon) is within a specified range. gps-udp-client- compat.are This script sends the local GPS NMEA stream (incl. serial/checksum) to a remote UDP server. gps-udp-client.are This script sends the local GPS NMEA stream to a remote UDP server. led.are This script can be used to set a LED modbus-rtu-master.are This script can be used to read messages from the serial port. modbus-rtu-slave.are This script implements a modbus slave server modbus-tcp-rtu- gateway.are This script implements a Modbus TCP RTU gateway mount-media.are This script can be used to mount an USB storage stick. opcua-browse.are This script will browse for nodes at a remote OPC-UA server. opcua-json.are This script polls any temperature nodes of an OPC-UA server and sends them JSON-encoded to a remote server. opcua-read.are This script will read the node value at a OPC-UA server.
+Event Description best-operator.are This script will scan for operators on startup and choose the one with the best signal candump.are This script can be used to receive CAN messages config-summary.are This script shows a summary of the currently running configu- ration. dio.are This script can be used to set a digital output port. dio-monitor.are This script monitors the DIO ports and sends a SMS to the specified phone number. dio-server.are This script implements a TCP server which can be used to con- trol the DIO ports. dynamic-operator.are This script will scan Mobile2 and dial the appropriate SIM on Mobile1 email-to-sms.are This script implements a lightweight SMTP server which is able to receive mail and forward them as SMS to a phone number. etherwake.are This script can be used to wake up a sleeping host (WakeOn-Lan) gps-broadcast.are This script sends the local GPS NMEA stream to a remote UDP server (incl. device identity). gps-monitor.are A script for activating WLAN as soon as GPS position (lat,lon) is within a specified range. gps-udp-client.are This script sends the local GPS NMEA stream to a remote UDP server. gps-udp-client- compat.are This script sends the local GPS NMEA stream (incl. seri- al/checksum) to a remote UDP server. led.are This script can be used to set a LED modbus-rtu-master.are This script can be used to read messages from the serial port. modbus-rtu-slave.are This script implements a modbus slave server modbus-tcp-rtu- gateway.are This script implements a Modbus TCP RTU gateway mount-media.are This script can be used to mount an USB storage stick. opcua-browse.are This script will browse for nodes at a remote OPC-UA server. opcua-json.are This script polls any temperature nodes of an OPC-UA server and sends them JSON-encoded to a remote server. opcua-read.are This script will read the node value at a OPC-UA server.